ihmeuw/pseudopeople/docs/source/index.rst

 .. image:: ../Pseudopeople-logo_FINAL_2023.04.11_psdppl-logo_blue-ombre.png

-pseudopeople is a Python package that generates realistic simulated data about a fictional United States population over multiple decades, for use in testing entity resolution (record linkage) methods.
+pseudopeople is a Python package that generates realistic simulated data about a fictional United States population, designed for use in testing entity resolution (record linkage) methods at scale.

+The fictional US population has been stochastically simulated over multiple decades using IHME's Vivarium microsimulation platform and is sampled at various timepoints throughout the simulation.
+The pseudopeople package adds noise to the sampled data to produce realistic, noisy datasets for use in testing entity resolution methods or other data science algorithms and systems.

 | 🙈 **Simulated**: These are made-up people!
 No need to worry about confidentiality.
 | 📝 **Versatile**: Generate multiple datasets about the same population: censuses, surveys, and administrative records.